Opal Plumstead: Reception and analysis

 Lydia Slater from The Times noted how Wilson's own background was similar to the setting of the novel.
 Bonnie Evie Gifford from Happiful.com placed the novel on her list of empowering books for children, writing: "Featuring an outspoken heroine and Jacqueline Wilson's distinct, captivating style and Nick Sharratt's small, quirky illustrations, children will enjoy the unique blend of fiction and history".
 Lorraine Kelly believed that Wilson making Opal into a suffragette made "perfect sense" and noted that she really liked the character.
 The review in The Lady described Opal as one of the "most loveable and memorable characters in modern literature".
 Educationalist Nikki Gamble compared Opal Plumstead to Carrie's War by Nina Bawden, A Parcel of Patterns by Jill Paton Walsh, All Fall Down by Sally Nicholls and Lady Mary by Lucy Worsley as examples of historical fiction for young readers.
-Elizabeth Hawksley from the Historical Novel Societyopined that the first section of the book, before Opal starts working at the sweet factory, could benefit from "judicious pruning".
+Elizabeth Hawksley from the Historical Novel Society opined that the first section of the book, before Opal starts working at the sweet factory, could benefit from "judicious pruning".
 However, she praised Wilson's portrayal of the "feel of pre-1914 Britain" and how the times were changing, such as through the pressure of young men to go to the war and distinctions between classes.
 She also called Opal "plump and shabbily dressed" and her father "beloved" and "hopeless".

 Alex O'Connell from The Times praised Wilson's ability to make "interesting, lovable characters who navigate 9 to 12-year-olds through key moments in history", calling it "unmatched".
 He believed that Opal's mother was "imprisoned by her lower class and mean spirit" and praised Opal, Cassie and the descriptions of the sweet-making process.
-He added, "Yes, the plot becomes a little chocolate box, but you can forgive Wilson that and the rather unlikely romantic couplings and overlong scenes (I would have offered to lock up Opal’s father myself, such was the preamble)".
+He added, "Yes, the plot becomes a little chocolate box, but you can forgive Wilson that and the rather unlikely romantic couplings and overlong scenes (I would have offered to lock up Opal's father myself, such was the preamble)".
 Jill Murphy from The Bookbag noted Wilson's "prolific" milestone of 100 books and liked how she was celebrating her 100th book with the 100th anniversary of World War I. Murphy opined that setting the novel in the lead up to the war was "typical of the way [Wilson] thinks" due to Opal being influenced by her settings, including the Suffragettes, the lack of welfare support from the state and her parents' mistakes.
 Murphy also called Opal a "fabulous central character" that one could not help rooting for "beats her own path through a rapidly changing world with real heart and determination", and she called the other characters "sympathetic".
 She added that the novel "reads like a breeze" and praised its attention to detail regarding the historical setting.